Aniket-Dev-IT/Greenzio/README.md

 **Greenzio** is a sophisticated, full-featured e-commerce platform specifically designed for the grocery industry.
 Built with modern web technologies and following industry best practices, it provides a seamless shopping experience for customers while offering comprehensive management tools for administrators.

-The platform handles everything from product catalog management to order processing, inventory tracking, and customer relationship management, making it a complete solution for grocery businesses of all sizes.
+The platform handles everything from product catalogue management to order processing, inventory tracking, and customer relationship management, making it a complete solution for grocery businesses of all sizes.

 ### 🌟 **Why Choose Greenzio?**